zacbaum/markdown-cv/index.md

 `Oct.
 2018 - present`
 **Member, Board of Directors** | *Sail Canada / Voile Canada*

 Provides the governance and strategic direction for the Association.
 Brings an array of skills, expertise, and sailing experience to fulfill my responsibilities and duties on the board with respect to setting the vision and mission of the Association.
 Provides input and monitors performance the Association by overseeing core financial information and updating policies to reflect international best practices in sailing.
-Additionally, serves as a member of the IDE, Governance, and Finance Committees, and as Chair of the Annual General Meeting Planning Sub-Committee.
+Additionally, serves as Secretary, as Chair of the Governance Committee, and as a member of the IDE and Finance Committees.

 `Sep.
 2019 - Aug.
 2020`
 **Student Representative, Board of Trustees Finance Sub-Committee** | *Students’ Union UCL, University College London*